MGUSA401 Social studies 2, module 2

 Contents and structure

 Social studies in teacher education prepares students for the teaching profession in social studies.
 Social studies in primary and lower secondary teacher education offers a balanced distribution of geography, history, and civics.
 This module is aimed at middle and lower secondary education, with particular emphasis on further developing students' basic skills and competencies.
 The module offers room for specialization in particular social studies topics.
 The module aims at a deeper understanding of the relationship between theoretical perspectives and different learning processes in school.
 International topics are central.
 As part of the module, candidates will write an essay on research and professional development.
 The topic of the essay must be relevant for social studies as a school subject.
 Candidates will partake in teaching practice in local schools.
 The course material will be offered in English.
+This module will be taught in English with a minimum of 3 exchange students.

 After finishing this module, the student will have fulfilled the following learning outcomes: